Carlos Mendoza (baseball manager)

-Carlos Enrique Mendoza (born November 27, 1979) is a Venezuelan professional baseball manager for the New York Mets of Major League Baseball (MLB).
-He previously served as a bench coach for the New York Yankees.
+Carlos Enrique Mendoza (born November 27, 1979) is a Venezuelan professional baseball manager who has previously served as the manager of the New York Mets of Major League Baseball (MLB) from 2024 to 2026.
+He has also served as a bench coach for the New York Yankees.

 Early life and playing career

 Mendoza was born, raised and attended college in Venezuela.
 He signed as a free agent with the San Francisco Giants and also played for the New York Yankees organization as a utility infielder.
 Mendoza played in Minor League Baseball for 13 seasons.